splunk/public-o11y-docs/metrics-and-metadata/metrics-dimensions-mts.rst

 Example: Canary testing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Suppose you do canary testing in your environment.
-When you do a canary deployment, you use the ``canary`` tag to mark the hosts that received the new code, so you can identify their metrics and compare their performance to those hosts that didn't receive the new code.
+When you create a canary deployment, you can use the ``canary`` tag to mark the hosts that received the new code, so you can identify their metrics and compare their performance to those hosts that didn't receive the new code.
 You don't need a key-value pair as there's only a single value, ``canary``.

 Example: Host running multiple applications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Suppose you have hosts that run multiple applications in your environment.
-To identify the apps that a particular host is running, you create a tag for each app, then apply one or more of these tags to the ``host:<name>`` dimension to specify the apps that are running on each host.
+To identify the apps that a particular host is running, create a tag for each app, then apply one or more of these tags to the ``host:<name>`` dimension to specify the apps that are running on each host.